 6. You can make it your own

 So many times before in other exercise classes I’ve decided to try out before, I’ve felt like I’m not very good at it, it’s too hard, I’m not fit enough or have other negative thoughts that put me off wanting to go.
 Especially when some people are really good, it can feel pretty intimidating.

 However, with yoga, you can make the practice your own.
 You can’t go down as deep as someone else, that’s fine, you can modify the practice to suit your abilities, rather than feeling you have to do it because everyone else is.

 For instance, I really struggle with my hamstring flexibility, so the ‘forward fold’ can be really tough for me.
 Yet some people can get their body flat to their legs which just seems impossible for me.
 However, rather than feeling defeated, I can push my body as much as I can and pull my body as close to my legs as possible.

 On the flip side, my hips are very open and flexible so I find the ‘lizard pose’ pretty easy comparatively.
 But I’ve had people say they can’t get anywhere near as deep into the stretch as I can.
 People vary a lot in their strengths and weaknesses, and that’s fine.

 You can play yoga to your strengths and weaknesses and no set way is ‘right.’
-You can push yourself as much as you need to and build on that, rather than some preconceived notion of where your body needs to be at.
+You can push yourself as much as you need to and build on that, rather than some preconceived standard of where your body needs to be at.